4d/docs/website/translated_docs/es/Concepts/cf_looping.md

  End for
 ```

-Most of the `For...End for` loops you will write in your databases will look like the ones listed in these examples.
+Most of the `For...End for` loops you will write in your projects will look like the ones listed in these examples.

 ### Decrementing variable counter